Demi-urge/menace_sandbox/docs/context_builder.md

 ## Integration

-`SelfCodingEngine`, `QuickFixEngine`, `BotDevelopmentBot` and `AutomatedReviewer` instantiate `ContextBuilder` automatically when available to enrich their prompts with historical context.
+`SelfCodingEngine`, `QuickFixEngine` and `BotDevelopmentBot` instantiate `ContextBuilder` automatically when available to enrich their prompts with historical context. `AutomatedReviewer` now requires an explicit `ContextBuilder` instance to provide similar context during reviews.